Bombus lucorum: Chinese Bombus lucorum

 A species of bumblebees called B. lucorum in China is not the same species as B. lucorum in Europe.
 The labial gland secretions of male bumblebees can be divided into two different types according to the biochemical pathways that synthesize the compounds.
 The two types are PP type secretions that contain only fatty acid derivatives and PP + MAP type secretions that contain fatty acid derivatives and mevalonic acid derivatives in the form of acyclic diterpenes.
 It was found that the European B. lucorum contains PP type secretions while Chinese B. lucorum contains PP + MAP type secretions.
 They would be very difficult to tell apart solely on their morphological characteristics but they can be identified according to the different types of male labial gland secretions.

 Interaction with other species

 Parasites

-B. bohemicus is a species of cuckoo bees that lay eggs in the nest of a host species.
+B. bohemicus is a species of cuckoo bee that lay eggs in the nest of a host species.
 B. lucorum often become the host for B. bohemicus, and because B. lucorum is fairly common in Europe, B. bohemicus also does well there.